By Justin Pritchard, CFP®

 Pensions are not as popular as they used to be.
 But if you work for government bodies, school districts, certain private companies, or other organizations, you might receive a pension.
 Especially if you work in government, your pension might offset or reduce your Social Security benefits, so it’s essential to find out how those sources of income interact before you retire.

 Spending Your Retirement Savings

 Add up your guaranteed sources of income to arrive at a base monthly income.
 If you need more than that each month, you’ll need to supplement the income by withdrawing from your retirement savings.
 So, how much can you withdraw without running out of money?

 The 4% rule is a well-established rule of thumb that helps you estimate how your retirement might unfold.
 The “rule” (it’s not really a rule, and you can often break or bend it) is controversial, but it’s useful for quick estimates.
 Some people say 4% is too high, while others argue that you can withdraw more than 4%.
 Ultimately, you’ll need to decide what number is right for you.

 The 4% rule says that you can withdraw 4% of your retirement savings balance, and the funds should last for 30 years or more.
 This “safe” withdrawal rate was designed to weather some of history’s worst markets without causing retirees to run out of money.
 Still, you can’t be certain that it works in every case.

-Why only 4%?
+Why only 4% (or less)?
 The number may sound low, but you will adjust your withdrawals each year for inflation.
 In other words, you give yourself a raise every year, and you don’t want to run out of money, so you need to start fairly low.